lightblueseas/linuxstuff/README.md

 ```shell
 sudo apt-get install git
 ```
-+

-### Install of Oh-My-Zsh

-Create the git directory and change to it before you execute the commands for install the Oh-My-Zsh.
+Create the git directory and change to it.
 ```shell
 mkdir ~/git && cd git
 ```

-This will install the Oh-My-Zsh in the directory ~/git/oh-my-zsh with the following description.
+### Install of Oh-My-Zsh

 You can now install Oh-My-Zsh with the command-line either `curl` or `wget`.